Algorithmic Operations: Lessons from Bandit Algorithms

 Algorithmic Operations: the maximal use of algorithms to make essential business decisions.

 However, the retail business lacked programmatic access.
-In the late 1990’s, ordering from wholesalers, tracking shipments, organizing inventory, packaging items, and shipping orders were done manually.
+In the late 1990’s, ordering from wholesalers, tracking shipments, directing inventory, packaging items, and shipping orders were frequently done manually.
+Ordering from wholesalers often involved phone calls or faxed purchase orders, tracking shipments relied on manually updated spreadsheets or physical ledgers, inventory management required store managers to walk through aisles with clipboards, and packaging and shipping orders depended on workers assembling boxes with printed labels based on handwritten instructions.
 To direct these operations digitally would require new technology throughout the entire supply chain.
-Over the following three decades, Amazon pulled it off with enormous effort and contributed to a growing industry philosophy of algorithmic essentialism.
+Over the following three decades, Amazon performed this transformation with enormous effort and contributed1 to a growing industry philosophy of algorithmic essentialism.

 More constructively, this article is to provide clarity on the causes and make informed recommendations for progress.
 In total, this is an article about automated decisioning.